au-ts/libvmm/README.md

 ## Getting started

 To quickly show off the project, we will run the `simple` example.
-This example is intended to simply boot a Linux guest that has serial output and input.
+This example is intended to simply boot a Linux guest that has serial input and output.

 ### Dependencies